rackerlabs/support-how-to/content/rackspace-auto-scale/how-auto-scale-cooldowns-work.md

 product_url: rackspace-auto-scale
 ---

 Cooldowns enforce a period of time between possible actions.
-Autoscale has the following types of cooldowns:
+Auto Scale has the following types of cooldowns:

 -   **Group Cooldowns**